eli8527/source-f22/projects.md

 ## Project 3: Source as Source

 ### Part 1
 Pick a source of your choice.
-Perhaps it is a tool you’ve recently used, or a text that has spoken to you, or a road sign you pass every day.
-Perhaps it’s another person, or your phone’s alarm, or perhaps its source code.
+Perhaps it is a tool you’ve recently used, or a text that has spoken to you, or a sign that you pass every day.
+Perhaps it’s another person, or your phone’s alarm, or perhaps its some source code.
 Research this source and its history, collecting your findings into an are.na board.

+Present on November 1

 ### Part 2
-Write on how this source influences your life and postulate what you might do differently.
-Consider this essay that I wrote, _[Taking a Walk across the Internet](https://www.moma.org/magazine/articles/677)_.
+Write an essay on the history of your source, and how this source influences your life.
+Then, conceptualize and propose how creative use or misuse of your source might expand one’s perceptions of it.
+Consider this essay that I wrote, [*Taking a Walk across the Internet*](https://www.moma.org/magazine/articles/677), Rob Giampietro’s [*I am a handle*](https://linedandunlined.com/archive/i-am-a-handle/), or Angie Keefer’s [*WHY BOTHER?*](https://www.servinglibrary.org/journal/2/why-bother).

+Links due on November 15

 ### Part 3
-Make a website or digital tool which creatively pushes the boundaries of your source.
+Make a website or digital tool which creatively pushes the boundaries of your source and also incorporates the text of your essay from Part 2.

+Present on December 6